Gonzalez criticizes WBC organizers over Mexico elimination

 Verdugo said he'd participate again for his Mexico teammates, but would have to think about it given how the situation with his team was handled this year.

-NOTES: Manager Dave Roberts said Gonzalez, Verdugo, Sergio Romo and Rob Segedin, all WBC particpants who rejoined the Dodgers on Wednesday, got the day to get re-acclimated to spring training and will soon be back in action. ...
+NOTES: Manager Dave Roberts said Gonzalez, Verdugo, Sergio Romo and Rob Segedin, all WBC participants who rejoined the Dodgers on Wednesday, got the day to get re-acclimated to spring training and will soon be back in action. ...
 SS Corey Seager and OF Andre Ethier took part in the morning's workout but still aren't playing in games because of minor injuries, Roberts said. ''If it was in the middle of the season, they would be able to play, but right now where we're at, we still feel that it's prudent to take it slow,'' he said.